The Universal Personalizer: Few-Shot Dysarthric Speech Recognition via Meta-Learning: Methodology

 \subsection{\textbf{Base Foundation Model: Gemini 2.5 Flash}}

-Our work utilizes the Gemini 2.5 Flash model~\cite{comanici2025gemini25pushingfrontier}, a multimodal LLM with advanced audio understanding and instruction-following capabilities.
+Our work utilizes the Gemini 2.5 Flash model~\cite{comanici2025gemini25pushingfrontier}, a multi-modal LLM with advanced audio understanding and instruction-following capabilities.
 Its strong baseline instruction following performance aids the model to have strong capacity to learn with meta-learning fine-tuning.
 We only train the LLM layers while using the frozen audio tokenizer.
 The base model has not been trained on dysarthric speech.
+While we utilize Gemini 2.5 Flash for its incredible audio understanding capabilities, our MetaICL framework is model-agnostic and transferable to other multi-modal LLMs (e.g., Qwen-ASR\cite{shi2026qwen3asrtechnicalreport}, Llama-Omni 2~\cite{fangllama}) for similar on-the-fly personalization capabilities.
+However, our goal here was to showcase applicability and achieve best performance.